 CAROL STEINOUR YOUNG.
 ESQ.
-'82 served her first term in 2015 - 2016, and was elected board chair in 2024, for a total of nine years of service.
+'82 served her first term in 2015 -2016, and was elected board chair in 2024, for a total of nine uears of service.
 She is the current board chair.

-Lessons from the Wissahickon Valley:

-BIODIVERSITY, CLIMATE RESILIENCE, AND COMMUNITY

-By David Contosta, Ph.D. and Hilton Oyamaguchi, Ph.D.
+Lessons from the Wissahickon Valley: BIODIVERSITY, CLIMATE RESILIENCE, AND COMMUNITY By David Contosta, Ph.D. and Hilton Oyamaguchi, Ph.D.

 For the past three years, as professors of biology (Hilton Oyamaguchi) and of history (David Contosta), we have been teaching a seminar in Chestnut Hill College's Interdepartmental Honors Program (IDHP).
 Using the Wissahickon Creek and Valley as an outdoor laboratory, we have been exploring with our students the importance of protecting these resources to promote biodiversity and resistance to climate change.
-At present, we are working with two students from the seminar (Elizabeth Figiel and Glenda Garcia), as well as Greg Gorski '07, '17 SGS from the College's audio visual department, to create a documentary film funded by the Sisters of Saint Joseph that will disseminate what we have learned to a wider audience.

-In 1868, land along the Wissahickon Creek within the city limits became part of Philadelphia's larger Fairmount Park System.
+At present, we are working with two students from the seminar (Elizabeth Figiel and Glenda Garcia), as well as Greg Gorski '07, '17 SGS from the College's audio visual department, to create a documentary film funded by the Sisters of Saint Joseph that will disseminate what we have learned to a wider audience In 1868, land along the Wissahickon Creek within the city limits became part of Philadelphia's larger Fairmount Park System.
 In the process of creating and improving the park, the park commission demolished the dozens of water-powered mills that once lined the valley in an effort to restore the valley to a more natural appearance.
 Now spanning over 1,800 acres and boasting some 50 miles of trails.
 Wissahickon Creek and its surrounding parkland (located directly across Germantown Avenue from the College) offers various forms of recreation.
 The park also provides essential ecological services: it mitigates flooding, reduces the carbon footprint, and lowers temperatures in northwest Philadelphia, thereby contributing to the city's resistance to summer heat.
 Heat waves are now the number one cause of weather-related deaths in the United States.
-Since the 1960s, the average number of heat waves in the country has increased from two per year to six per year, and their average duration has stretched from three days to four.
+Since the 1960s, the average number of heat waves in the country has increased from two per year to six per year, and their average

+Biology students from the Ecology and Evolutionary Biology Seminar.
+Top left to right: Kaitlyn Turpin, Dung Nguyen, Samuel Hallak, and DeAnna Otero.
+From the bottom left to right: Stefanie Black, Riley Regan, Brianna Rider, Nora Adam, and Shamica Forduce duration has stretched from three days to four.
 Aggravating these heat waves in Philadelphia (and in other large cities) are dense concentrations of buildings, along with paved parking lots, roads, and streets, which trap heat.
 This phenomenon is called the "urban heat island effect."
 It makes urban spaces like Philadelphia more vulnerable than suburban or rural areas to the impact of heat waves.
+The vegetation of the Wissahickon Valley helps to reduce the intensity of the heat island effect.
+Its trees and plants provide shade and release moisture into the air through transpiration, which cools the air and reduces the severity of heat waves.
+Vegetation from the valley has also been allowed-and even encouraged through intentional plantings-to spill out for several miles into adjacent communities.
+This phenomenon has been called the "Wissahickon Style" of landscaping.